Cleanzine: your weekly cleaning and hygiene industry newsletter 11th September 2025 Issue no. 1177

 This Week's News

-The new contract is for a further 17 years and nine months (with a 10 year benchmarking clause) and is worth £730m over the initial 10 year period.
+Grief Encounter became the CHSA's nominated charity in 2019.
+Following this year's donation the total sum raised for the charity - which relies entirely on voluntary gifts - is £50,000.
 The Cleanzine Archive Search We keep an extensive archive of news stories and product information that have featured in past issues of The Cleanzine.
 If you would like to run a search of the The Cleanzine web site using the search tool below please just go ahead by entering in the name of the person, product or company or any other key words that you are looking for.
 How to contact us at The Cleanzine:

 |